MicImbriani/CompVisionProject/README.md

 Computer Vision based software created for automising the stabilisation of my own face pictures, with the aim of creating a final slideshow of them.

-Inspired by the idea of this video (One Picture Every Day): https://www.youtube.com/watch?v=65nfbW-27ps
+Inspired by the idea of this video (AGE 12 TO MARRIED – I Took A Photo Every Day):<br>
+https://www.youtube.com/watch?v=65nfbW-27ps